zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 1. Add a web application context listener class.

-    The web application context listener implements two methods to perform necessary actions at application start-up time and also when the application context is destroyed:
+    The web application context listener implements two methods to perform necessary actions at application start-up time as well as when the application context is destroyed:

-     - `contextInitialized` method invokes the `apiMediationClient.register(config)` method to register the application with API Mediation Layer when the application starts.
+     - The `contextInitialized` method invokes the `apiMediationClient.register(config)` method to register the application with API Mediation Layer when the application starts.
-     - `contextDestroyed` method invokes the `apiMediationClient.unregister()` method when the application shuts down to unregister the application from API Mediation Layer.
+     - The `contextDestroyed` method invokes the `apiMediationClient.unregister()` method when the application shuts down.
+This unregisters the application from the API Mediation Layer.

 2. Register a web application context listener.